SUPPORTING EDUCATIONAL THEATER PROGRAMS

 SUPPORTING THEATER EDUCATORS PROFESSIONAL DEVELOPMENT

 Utah Theatre Association (UTA)

-The Utah Theatre Association holds an annual conference providing secondary education students and teachers opportunities to expand their knowledge of theatre, connect with theatre peers and professionals, and celebrate creation of educational theatre.
+The Utah Theatre Association holds an annual conference providing secondary education students and teachers opportunities to expand their knowledge of theater, connect with theater peers and professionals, and celebrate creation of educational theater.